b0ase/nerd/README.md

 ## Features

 - 🔒 **HD Bitcoin Wallet**: Deterministic Bitcoin address generation with master seed
-- 📁 **Content Management**: Rename files with Bitcoin addresses for network delivery
+- 📁 **Universal File Chunking**: Split any file type (videos, documents, images) into Bitcoin-addressed chunks
 - 🎨 **Modern UI**: Clean, professional interface with real-time feedback
 - 🌐 **BACDS API Server**: Express.js API with comprehensive endpoints
 - 💻 **BitStream MVP**: Full content delivery platform with web interface
 - 📊 **Payment Tracking**: Monitor Bitcoin payments to content addresses
 - 🖥️ **Cross-Platform**: Works on macOS, Windows, and Linux
+- 🎬 **Drag & Drop Support**: Simply drag videos, documents, or any files for instant chunking

 ## How It Works

-The app generates deterministic Bitcoin addresses for content delivery by:
+The app creates a decentralized content delivery network by:

 1. Creating or loading a master seed (HD wallet)
-2. Deriving Bitcoin addresses using deterministic key generation
-3. Mapping content to unique Bitcoin addresses
+2. Splitting files into 1MB chunks with unique Bitcoin addresses
+3. Generating payment URLs for each chunk
 4. Enabling payment-gated content access
 5. Providing foundation for peer-to-peer delivery on BitNet

-Each generated address is unique, follows Bitcoin mainnet format, and serves as both a payment endpoint and future network endpoint.
+Each chunk gets a unique Bitcoin address that serves as both a payment endpoint and future network endpoint for direct peer-to-peer delivery.

 ## Installation